SamiTriki/print-client/README.md

 	- cups-dev : `sudo apt-get install libcups2-dev`
 	- pdfcrop (paquet linux) `sudo apt-get install texlive-extra-utils`

+**:exclamation: If you make a change on the server and push these from it, remember to delete the .netrc file that's used to self update the app with readonly rights on the repo which prevents you from pushing**

 ##Cups configuration
 ###Intermec driver:
 At the time of writing, we are using Intermec PC43d thermal printers for delivery forms and comformity labels.